S-duality wall of SQCD from Toda braiding: Conclusions

 When the two groups share a bifundamental hypermultiplet, the duality walls do not commute and we propose the following descriptions for the two possible orderings:

-with a cubic superpotential term coupling 3d and 4d fields for each triangle and a quartic superpotential for 3d chiral multiplets in the central paralellogram.
+with a cubic superpotential term coupling 3d and 4d fields for each triangle and a quartic superpotential for 3d chiral multiplets in the central paralellogram, as well as suitable monopole superpotentials.
+Such combinations of S-duality walls have been investigated (after version~1 of the present paper) in~\cite{Garozzo:2019xzi}.

-From the Toda CFT point of view, each of these products of duality walls corresponds to a product of two braiding kernels.
-It may be interesting to translate Moore--Seiberg relations of braiding kernels into the gauge theory language and understand their implications for duality walls.
+From the Toda CFT point of view, each of these products of duality walls corresponds to a product of two $W_N$ braiding kernels.
+It may be interesting to translate Moore--Seiberg relations of braiding kernels into the gauge theory language and understand how 3d $\Nsusy=2$ dualities reproduce them.

 Note that all of this work focused on gauge theories with a Lagrangian description, or equivalently Toda CFT correlators with ``enough'' degeneracy.
 In particular, we have avoided the limit $x\to 1$ of 4d $\Nsusy=2$ SQCD, which involves a strongly coupled matter theory instead of hypermultiplets, coupled to a vector multiplet.
 For $N=3$ this theory includes~$T_3$.
 The corresponding crossing symmetry on the Toda CFT side consists of the fusion of two simple punctures into a less degenerate operator~$\widehat{V}_{\alpha}$.
-Conformal blocks in this limit are not uniquely characterized by~$\alpha$ (and external operators) and one needs a label for the (continuous) multiplicity with which~$\widehat{V}_{\alpha}$ appears in the fusion of the two full punctures.
-These conformal blocks are eigenfunctions of (the square of) the braiding kernel, and it is tempting to try and diagonalize this kernel.
+Conformal blocks in this limit are not uniquely characterized by~$\alpha$ and external operators, and one needs a label for the continuous multiplicity with which~$\widehat{V}_{\alpha}$ appears in the fusion of the two full punctures.
+These conformal blocks are eigenfunctions of the square of the braiding kernel, and it is tempting to try and diagonalize this kernel.
 Unfortunately, we only succeeded to tame multiplicities in the simplest discrete versions of the kernel, and could not generalize.

 Another direction worth pursuing is to consider S-duality walls in 4d $\Nsusy=2$ theories with gauge groups such as $Sp(N)$ (see for instance~\cite{Lee:1997fy}).
 Too little is known at present about braiding kernels of D-type and E-type Toda CFT in order to apply the techniques used here.
 Understanding whether the $U(N-1)$ 3d theory found in this paper can be derived through brane constructions may help in generalizing to other gauge groups by orbifolding.